 - Change in eyesight.

-- Call your doctor right away if you have a painful erection (hard penis) or an erection that lasts for longer than 4 hours.
-This may happen even when you are not having sex.
-If this is not treated right away, it may lead to lasting sex problems and you may not be able to have sex.
+- Call your child’s doctor right away if your child gets a painful erection (hard penis) or gets an erection that lasts for longer than 4 hours.
+If this is not treated right away, it may lead to lasting sex problems and your child may not be able to have sex in the future.

-- Feeling tired or weak.
+- Feeling dizzy, sleepy, tired, or weak.